kunhwiko/concepts/cloud/kubernetes/H-network-part-2.md

 Step 2) A pod will send a packet to the veth device on its network namespace, which will route to the other end of the
         veth pair on the root namespace.
 Step 3) Once the request is forwarded to the network bridge, a MAC address table is used to forward requests.
 This table
-        is populated via the ARP protocol.
+        is populated via ARP.
 Step 4) If the packet needs to be forwarded to a pod in the same node, it will forward to the veth pair of the target
         pod's network namespace.
 Step 5) If the packet needs to be forwarded to a different node, the bridge will send the request to the default gateway.
-        The default gateway will route the packet to the gateway of the node where the target pod resides (logic to know which node to forward to based on the pod's IP will be cloud provider specific).
-From here, the request will be sent to the node's network bridge and the CNI specific networking solution will apply.
+        The default gateway will route the packet to the gateway of the correct node.
+The logic to know which node to forward to based on the pod's IP will be different per cloud provider.
 ```

 ##### Pod to Service Networking